HQarroum/ansible-ssm/README.md

 ## 🔰 Description

-This Ansible playbook provides developers and system engineers with the ability to deploy at scale the AWS SSM Agent on remote Linux and Windows hosts across different architectures.
+This Ansible playbook provides developers and system engineers with the ability to deploy at scale the AWS SSM Agent on remote Linux, Mac and Windows hosts across different architectures.
 The AWS SSM agent will be registered as a service on the target operating system.

 When dealing with managed instances, AWS SSM requires you to [create an activation](https://docs.aws.amazon.com/systems-manager/latest/userguide/activations.html) for one or multiple hosts that you can pass to this playbook using Ansible variables.